deltadaedalus/vudu/README.md

 On the left side of the screen is the **Browser**, it allows you to browse through all of variables in your game.
 To show or hide the contents of a table, press the button to the left of its name.
 To edit a string or number, click its value in the browser, type a new value, and press Enter.
 To edit a bool, simply click it to flip its value.
 Sometimes values push their way out of range of the browser, to see these values you can scroll left/right with shift+scrollwheel.

 By right clicking the name of a value in the browser, you can either ignore (remove from the browser) that value, or create a watch window for it.
+Watch Windows have some special cases; Numbers will show as a graph of their value over time, Canvases will show a small preview version, and functions with no input and non-nil output will evaluate and show their return value.

 On the bottom right of the screen is the **Console**, it allows you to enter lua code to be interpreted and run.
 The output of this code (or any error in its compilation) is shown in the console.
 The output of `print()` is also shown in the console.
 You can click a bubble in the console output to copy it to your clipboard.
 When typing in the console, autofill options will appear, and you can press `tab` to autofill with the lowest option on the list.